 There are several variations of a facelift procedure, or rhytidectomy, each tailored to meet specific skin needs and desired results.
 After assessing your skin and determining your unique needs, your surgeon will recommend a procedure that will address your individual concerns.
 The goal of each facelift technique is to essentially “lift up” portions of the face and neck that are showing unwanted signs of aging through the use of plastic surgery, thread lift surgery, or dermal filler injections.

-Facelift is a surgical procedure aimed at providing you with a rejuvenated and refreshed face and neck.
+A facelift is a surgical procedure aimed at providing you with a rejuvenated and refreshed face and neck.
 As we age, our skin thins which leads to increased wrinkling and sagging, especially around the eyes and along the jawline and neck.
-In addition, we lose fat volume in the cheeks which makes our once prominent and beautiful high cheek bones look flat and aged.
-There are a number of non-surgical options available for rejuvenating the aging face including neuromodulators, injectable filler, radiofrequency treatments, microneedling, laser skin resurfacing, threadlifting, and others.
-When you are ready to more permanently restore the youthful contours of your cheeks and reduce the sagging skin along your jawline and neck, you may be a good candidate for a facelift.
+We lose fat volume in the cheeks which makes our once prominent and beautiful high cheekbones look flat and aged.
+There are several non-surgical options available for rejuvenating the aging face including neuromodulators, injectable filler, radiofrequency treatments, microneedling, laser skin resurfacing, threadlifting, and others.
+When you are ready to permanently restore the youthful contours of your cheeks and reduce the sagging skin along your jawline and neck, you may be a good candidate for a facelift.

-Facelift surgery essentially “lifts up” portions of the face and neck that are showing unwanted signs of aging through the use of various plastic surgery techniques.
+Facelift surgery essentially “lifts” portions of the face and neck that are showing unwanted signs of aging through the use of various plastic surgery techniques.
 Although a facelift or neck lift is unable to stop the aging process from progressing, it can reverse signs of aging and make you look 10-15 years younger, or even more.
-Lost facial volume in the cheek and under-eye areas results in a flatness replacing the once high cheek bone that existed.
+Lost facial volume in the cheek and under-eye areas results in a flatness replacing the once high cheekbone that existed.
 Think of the fullness of a baby’s face: facelift aims to restore some of that youthful cheek fullness.
-Facelift also tightens the skin of your neck and lower face to help flatten your jowls which some people refer to as the “bull-dog” look, and to reduce the fat and sagginess of the neck which some people refer to as the “turkey neck”.
-Finally, facelift can really help to reduce the deep wrinkles in the face and neck quite dramatically, thereby restoring a youthful appearance.
-Facelift focuses mainly on the cheeks and the mid-to-lower portions of the face and neck, but it may often also be combined with brow lifts, eyelid surgery, skin resurfacing treatments (such as laser, dermabrasion, or chemical peels) to further enhance your overall rejuvenation results.
+The facelift also tightens the skin of your neck and lower face to help flatten your jowls which some people refer to as the “bull-dog” look, and to reduce the fat and sagginess of the neck which some people refer to as the “turkey neck”.
+Finally, a facelift can help to reduce the deep wrinkles in the face and neck quite dramatically, thereby restoring a youthful appearance.
+A facelift focuses mainly on the cheeks and the mid-to-lower portions of the face and neck, but it may often also be combined with brow lifts, eyelid surgery, skin resurfacing treatments (such as laser, dermabrasion, or chemical peels) to further enhance your overall rejuvenation results.

 Different facelift procedure types include SMAS Facelift, Awake Facelift, Subperiosteal Facelift, Cutaneous Facelift, Plicated SMAS Facelift, Endoscopic Facelift, Deep Plane Facelift, Composite Facelift, Weekend/Mini Lift/Short Scar Facelift, Threadlift, Liquid Facelift, and Vampire Facelift.
 Do not be alarmed by the daunting list of procedure choices.
 Your surgeon will be able to provide you with a narrowed list of options upon evaluating you and hearing your concerns.